Topological Classification of Insulators: III. Non-interacting Spectrally-Gapped Systems in All Dimensions: Introduction

 Then the set of path-connected components of this space agrees with the relevant entry within the \nameref{table:Kitaev}. \end{thm}

 Thus, for example, in class A and $d=2$ the path-components are indexed by $\ZZ$, while in class AII and $d=3$ they are indexed by $\ZZ_2$, exactly as predicted by the strong Kitaev table.
 What is new is that these groups arise here as actual path-components of Hamiltonian spaces.
+The theorem should therefore be read less as a new computation of the abstract groups and more as a validation of the two structural concepts used to define the Hamiltonian space.